sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 * Order published animals by: Sorts the list of animals before they are published.

+* Register microchips after: If you are registering microchips, ASM will update the owner information with the registry after these types of movements.
+  Non-shelter animals will always be registered with their original owner information if present.

 * Animal descriptions: This determines the source of the main description for animals when being published.
 For the HTML/FTP publisher, this is the source of the $$WebMediaNotes$$ token.
 Set to “Use animal comments” to use the